The Charterhouse has a rich history dating back to 1348. Discover the City of London’s hidden gem and explore its extraordinary story.

-Dating back to 1348, this historic site was originally a burial site during the Black Death, before becoming an almshouse in 1611.
 Previously hidden in plain sight by a high border wall, the handsome Charterhouse has only been open to the public since 2017.
-There's a museum about its past, while visitors can also attend evening services in its tiny, curious chapel.

-Tours must be booked to visit the rest of the site, as it is still home for a small community of retired residents, the Brothers.
+The Charterhouse is now open for pre-booked tours which will take place at 11:00 and 14:15 Tuesday-Saturday.
+Tours must be booked to visit the rest of the site, as it is still home to a small community of retired residents called the Brothers.

 The private gardens will open to the public on Wednesday 28th July and Thursday 26th August 5.30pm-8.30pm.
 You must pre-book.